DUNE/dune-justin/docs/justin_command.man_page.md

     	      which are closer in distance.
 If this option is not used, or none of the given RSEs are available, then the default algorithm for choosing the closest available RSE is used.

+    	      If --output-rse-expression EXPRESSION is given, then it is used when creating rules for Rucio datasets for outputs, but not for the per-RSE datasets used to keep a copy of the output file on the RSE it is first uploaded to.

     	      --env NAME=VALUE can be used one or more times to set environment variables when the stage's jobscript is executed.